Cordtus/ibc-escrow/README.md

 # IBC Escrow Audit Tool

-This tool performs an IBC escrow audit between two Cosmos chains.
+This tool performs an IBC escrow audit between two Cosmos chains, verifying the balances of IBC tokens in escrow accounts.

+## Features

+- Automatic fetching and caching of chain data from the Cosmos Chain Registry
+- IBC data validation against live chain data
+- Escrow balance auditing for IBC tokens
+- Detailed logging for easy troubleshooting and monitoring
+- Support for interactive and command-line modes

 ## Prerequisites